kuekiko/tun2proxy/README.md

 sudo ./target/release/tun2proxy-bin --setup --proxy "socks5://1.2.3.4:1080"
 ```

-Apart from SOCKS5, SOCKS4 and HTTP are supported.
+Apart from SOCKS5, SOCKS4, HTTP and VMess are supported.

 Note that if your proxy is a non-global IP address (e.g. because the proxy is provided by some tunneling tool running
 locally), you will additionally need to provide the public IP address of the server through which the traffic is